Applications for the Clinical Psychology postgraduate programs close on 30 September for domestic students, and 31 August for international students.

 If you would like to take a year off between your honours year and beginning the program, by all means do so (this may actually enhance your ability to rise to the demands of the training program).
 However, if you do so you must apply at the end of that gap year.

 The NAHSSS: Allied Health Clinical Psychology Scholarship provides financial assistance to applicants wishing to undertake the academic qualification (Masters or Doctoral) required by the Psychology Board of Australia to practice as an endorsed clinical psychologist.
 The online application is located on the Clinical Psychology Page on the SARRAH website.
-The selection criteria focus is on unmet need in geographical and clinical areas of need Applications open on 6 August and close on 1 October 2012.
+The selection criteria focus is on unmet need in geographical and clinical areas of need.